HaikuTeam/animator/QA.md

 Sharing

-The share page HTML snippet is correct
+The share page and modal HTML snippets are correct
-The share page React snippet is correct
+The share page and modal React snippet are correct
-The lottie.json file works in http://editor.lottiefiles.com/
+The share page and modal Vue snippets are correct
-Publishing produces a static bundle at code/main/static.json which renders correctly on my community profile Share page CodePen content works correctly
+The share page and modal Angular snippets are correct The lottie.json file works in http://editor.lottiefiles.com/ Publishing produces a static bundle at code/main/static.json which renders correctly on my community profile Share page CodePen content works correctly